FOR THE COMMON GOOD

 The U.S. Department of Labor (DOL)

-The Senate HELP Committee held a hearing on February 19th on Lori Chavez-DeRemer, President Trump’s pick for Secretary of Labor.
 In his first term, President Trump consistently acted against the interests of working people.
-And in the first weeks of his second term, he has taken aim at the DOL, illegally firing a commissioner at the National Labor Relations Board, taking steps to shrink and potentially dismantle OSHA, the agency that enforces workplace safety rules, decimating the Office of Federal Contract Compliance Programs (OFCCP), eliminating federal anti-discrimination programs, and more.
+And in the first weeks of his second term, he has taken aim at the DOL, taking steps to shrink and potentially dismantle OSHA, the agency that enforces workplace safety rules, decimating the Office of Federal Contract Compliance Programs (OFCCP), eliminating federal anti-discrimination programs, and more.

 - Learn about the Department of Labor’s critical work, its impact, and why it matters in these videos featuring Sarah Labadie, Women Employed’s Director of Advocacy and Policy: